mikael-ros/neobeam/readme.md

 Like other images, the logo can be assigned left side too.

 ### Footers
 Every page has a footer.
-It's made from the footer content defined in the beginning of the presentation markdown, and the sections are split by using ** (to create children objects).
+It's made from the footer content defined in the beginning of the presentation markdown, and the sections are split by using any type of modifier, such as ``**`` (to create children objects).
 The footer is a flex-box and I've made it split itself into three sections.
 You could likely with some modifications change this fairly easily.

+*note, if you still want bold text in the footer, you can double-wrap it, e.g. write ``****some text****``.*
 ### Math
 I've opted to use KaTeX, and have not styled for other options yet.
 ### Definitions